 The third point is closely related to the previous one.
 Let’s simplify the argument even more.
 Guns already have a series of regulations in place, somewhat restricting their sale and use.
 Thus, the “status quo” argument is somewhat faulty, in the case of guns, since the “further regulation” or “slippery slope” trope is now dealing in arbitrary and artificial limits that gun supporters can stomach.
 What makes the current level of background checks not a breach of Second Amendment rights, whereas a slightly increased level devolves into such a breach?
 When talking about encryption, we are dealing with a completely different status quo.
 It’s currently on the market in its un-modified form, with no regulation on its use.
 The argument of the US legislating any modification or mandating post-market golden keys would be a national and international precedent that would snowball into a very dangerous way.

 I am, obviously, still unequivocally on the side of keeping encryption strong and intact (going against, it seems, advice from President Obama who chides this as an “absolutist” view).
-And I’ve always believed that one’s own position can only get stronger with intellectual honesty, rather than a swift and uncritical dismissal of fair critiques.
+And I’ve always believed that one’s own position can only get stronger with intellectual honesty, rather than a swift and uncritical dismissal of fair critiques or potential similarities.
 However, simply admitting the similarities described above would not actually accomplish anything.
-That, followed by a a thorough demonstration (something with a bit more substance than what I put forward above) of how at their core the two usages of each argument are completely dissimilar, would illuminate the crypto conversation even more.
+That, followed by a thorough demonstration (something with a bit more substance than what I put forward above) of how, at their core, the two usages of each argument are completely dissimilar, would illuminate the crypto conversation even more.